-ICC is expanding its information security services to provide continuous improvement for ICC’s Clients and Partner Organizations.
+UNICC is expanding its information security services to provide continuous improvement for UNICC’s Clients and Partner Organizations.

 The UNICC CSI project (as well as the earlier decision to implement an ISO 27001 ISMS), was put into place based on several business needs, including:

-- Provide continuous improvement to information security solutions utilised by ICC’s Clients and Partner Organizations based on new technologies and approaches to UN family cyber security
+- Provide continuous improvement to information security solutions utilised by UNICC’s Clients and Partner Organizations based on new technologies and approaches to UN family cyber security

-- Position ICC as a UN information security strategic partner and thought leader
+- Position UNICC as a UN information security strategic partner and thought leader

 - Make sure that information security decisions are based on identified risks, validation of risks assessment results, acceptance of residual risks and validation of counter-measures